civicrm/civicrm-sysadmin-guide/docs/setup/jobs.md

 ### crontab {:#crontab}

 1. Make sure you have chosen (and tested) one of the [commands to call `Job.execute`](#commands).
 In the following examples, we will refer to your command as `<command>`.
-1. You need to edit the crontab of the OS User you deermined earlier.
+1. You need to edit the crontab of the OS User you determined earlier.

    a.
 If you are logged in as that user, run: